defold/doc/docs/en/manuals/particlefx.md

 particlefx.stop("#particles")
 ```

+To start and stop a particle effect from a GUI script see the [GUI Particle FX manual](/manuals/gui-particlefx#controlling-the-effect) for more information.

 ::: sidenote
 A particle effect will continue to emit particles even if the game object the particle effect component belonged to is deleted.
 :::